 |Description of Project Outputs||

-5. Investment program for road and junction capacity augmentation, new road links and road safety improvements (in all project cities).
+Road and junction capacity augmentation, new road links and road safety improved to agreed design standards, as detailed in Appendix C of RRP, in all project cities.

 |Status of Implementation Progress (Outputs, Activities, and Issues)||